carlsmith/coffeeshop/docs/book/containers.md

 # Containers

-CoffeeScript has two core container types, `Object`s and `Array`s.
-To avoid ambiguity, raw objects are often referred to as hashes or chits.
-In these docs, they're referred to as hashes, and are called chits if they're JSON serialisable.
+CoffeeScript has two container types, objects and arrays.
+To avoid ambiguity ~ because everything is an object ~ plain objects are often referred to as hashes or maps.
+In these docs, they're referred to as hashes, and called chits if they're JSON serialisable.

 ## Hashes